 The challenges that lie ahead of us

-As the world faces challenges never before seen due to the current global pandemic caused by COVID-19, we all have concerns with what life is going to look like moving forward.
-But, before we start looking too far into the future, we have to deal with the current situation of the lack of testing capabilities.
+The world faces challenges never before seen due to the current global pandemic caused by COVID-19.
+We all have concerns with what life is going to look like moving forward.
+Before we start looking too far into the future, we have to deal with the current situation of the lack of testing capabilities.
 The current backlog of test keeps growing and results typically take 3-7 days to receive.
 There simply has to be more throughput and facilities capable of receiving and processing a high volume of samples.
 So, how can genomic centers, clinical labs and healthcare facilities transition from manual low volume sample throughput (2,000 samples, per day) to high throughput testing facilities which can run 10 – 20,000 samples, per day?
+That’s where instrumentation enclosures come into play.

 First, the facilities on site directors will have to start drawing out plans to adjust airflow and perhaps even build temporary walls to segregate all COVID-19 testing from other areas of the lab and create Cleanroom space.
 Along with the conversion of lab space, the CDC recommends that the laboratory should be a BSL2 facility, which needs to be taken into consideration during re-design.